tsugicontrib/pytsugi/README.md

 After you do the release, increment the version number in the setup.py file since you can only do one release per version.
 That is the next "working version" until you send it up to `pypi`.

+After you release you might want to switch back to developer mode:

+    python setup.py develop

 References
 ----------